Note on Klein-Nishina effect in strong-field QED: the case of nonlinear Compton scattering: Exclusive one-photon emission: recollection of linear Compton vs. nonlinear Compton vs. constant crossed field

 where $u \in [0, u_{KN}]$ denotes the Ritus invariant $u = \frac{k\cdot k'}{k \cdot p'}$ \cite{Ritus85} which is related, via energy-momentum balance $p + k = p' + k'$, to the lightfront momentum fraction of the $out$-photon $\mathfrak{s}= \frac{k \cdot k'}{k \cdot p}$ via $\mathfrak{s}= \frac{u}{1+u}$.
 The underlined term in Eq.~(\ref{eq.10}) gives rise to the logarithmic high-energy behavior $\sigma^\mathrm{KN} \propto (p\cdot k/m^2)^{-1} \log (p \cdot k/m^2)$.
 With increasing energy, the differential cross section drops at small values of $u$ as $\propto (p\cdot k/m^2)^{-1}$ which turns, for $u > 1$, into $\propto (p\cdot k/m^2)^{-2}$, see Fig.~\ref{fig.1}-right.
 Quite qualitatively, one can argue that, with increasing energy, more and more exclusive and inclusive channels open with the consequence that one particular exclusive channel receives less probability of keeping the unitarity of the S matrix.
 In the case of linear Compton scattering, often the electron recoils are said to reduce the $out$ photon energy.

 The above (differential) cross section is for the leading-order tree-level term of exclusive $2 \to 2$ scattering $e^- + \gamma \to {e^-}' + \gamma'$ within perturbative QED, organized in powers of $\alpha$ (for higher orders, cf.\ \cite{Lee:2021iid}).
 It is known \cite{LLIV,Ritus85} to emerge from nonlinear Compton scattering, $e_A^- \to {e_A^-}' + \gamma'$, as leading-order weak-field term, where $e_A^-$ is for the electron wave function in an external, classical background field $A$ which may refer to a monochromatic laser field in a plane-wave model as the so-called infinite plane-wave approximation (IPA).
-Having this relation in mind, one can define a suitably normalized probability (henceforth dubbed "cross section") which makes this relation explicit:\footnote{ See \cite{Bragin:2020akq} for the definition of ``local cross sections" for processes in an external field.
+Having this relation in mind, one can define a suitably normalized probability\footnote{The relation of Ritus' differential probability \cite{Ritus85} and the differential cross section is given by \cite{Ivanov:2004fi,Acosta:2021iyu} \( \mathrm{d}W/\mathrm{d}u = a_0^2 m^2 (p\cdot k)/(e^2 q^0) \, \mathrm{d}\sigma/\mathrm{d}u \), where \( q^0 \) is the zeroth component of the effective momentum of the incoming electron.} (henceforth dubbed "cross section") which makes this relation explicit:\footnote{ See \cite{Bragin:2020akq} for the definition of ``local cross sections" for processes in an external field.
 Instead of using wave packages, we employ a circularly polarized, monochromatic plane-wave field as a proxy of a mono-energetic photon beam under special circumstances.
 The intensity parameter is $a_0$. }